Chimichurri Sauce Recipe

 Homemade chimichurri sauce in a stone mortar, surrounded by olive oil, lemon, and fresh herbs, ready to serve with grilled meats.

-My husband loves it because it reminds him of “Boufejoukh”, an Algerian dip made with green chilli, garlic, and olive oil that my mother used to make in big batches during summer.
+My husband also loves it because it reminds him of Boufejoukh, an Algerian green chilli, garlic and olive oil dip my mother used to make in summer.
+The flavour is not exactly the same, of course, but that same idea is there: fresh green heat, garlic, olive oil and a sauce that wakes up the whole meal.

 Homemade chimichurri sauce served in a glass dish, surrounded by fresh herbs, lemon, oil, and black pepper, perfect for pairing with tempting grilled foods in the background.